zowe/docs-site/docs/extend/extend-apiml/api-mediation-security.md

 Certificates for the API ML local CA and API ML service are managed by installing the Zowe runtime on z/OS.
 Follow the instructions in [Installing the Zowe runtime on z/OS](../../user-guide/install-zos.md).

 There are two variants of certificate setup on z/OS machine.
-- certificates in SAF key ring
+- certificates in SAF keyring
-- certificates in UNIX files
+- certificates in UNIX files (keystore and truststore)

-The [Configuring Zowe certificates](../../user-guide/configure-certificates.md#configuring-zowe-certificates) contains instructions how to setup certificates during instalation.
+The [Configuring Zowe certificates](../../user-guide/configure-certificates.md#configuring-zowe-certificates) contains instructions how to setup certificates during installation.
 Follow the related section below, according to your choice during installation.

 #### Certificates in SAF key ring